bids-standard/bids-website/_pages/governance.md

 ### BIDS Advisory Group

-This group contains previous BEP Working Group Leads.
 The purpose of this group is to provide advice and guidance to the BIDS Steering Group and the BEP Leads Group.
+When a BEP is merged into the specification, the leads of this BEP working group automatically join the advisory group.
+Members are encouraged to participate for at least 2 years following the merge of their BEP.
+If an advisory group member decides to leave the advisory group, they should inform the steering group in advance and are responsible to help:

+* provide a list of possible replacement candidates from the BIDS community with a similar level of expertise to theirs, and
+* assist the steering and maintainers in choosing a suitable replacement.

 ### Other working/interest Groups